felleslosninger/efm-dpi-example/README.md

 # efm-dpi-example

-Følgende properties må settes:
+The following properties are mandatory:

-dpi.client.type   # Tilatte verdier er: file, web - Default er web dpi.client.uri    # For type=web skal denne være URLen til hjørne2.
-For type=file skal denne være URLen til katalogen man ønsker å lagre til. dpi.client.keystore.path dpi.client.keystore.alias dpi.client.keystore.password dpi.client.oidc.clientId
+dpi.client.type   # Allowed values are: file, web - Default is web dpi.client.uri    # For type=web, this uri is the URL to Corner2 API.
+For type=file this is the directory to store the files. dpi.client.keystore.path dpi.client.keystore.alias dpi.client.keystore.password

-Så kan du kjøre DpiExampleApplication med -c (businessCertificate) opsjonen og minst to filer.
+Then you can run the DpiExampleApplication with the -c (businessCertificate) option and at least two files.
-Den første vil bli lest som SBD.
-Den andre vil tolkes som hoveddoument og de resterende som vedlegg.
+The first file is the SBD.
+The second is interpreted as the main document and the remaining files is attachments.

-Eksempel:
+E.g.:

--c ./receiverCertificate.cer ./standardBusinessDocument.sbd ./mainDocument.pdf ./attachment1.pdf ./attachment2.jpg
+-c ./receiverCertificate.cer send ./standardBusinessDocument.sbd ./mainDocument.pdf ./attachment1.pdf ./attachment2.jpg